-Recent Accounting Pronouncements - In June 2016, the FASB issued ASU2016-13, Financial Instruments - Credit Losses, which replaces the existing incurred loss impairment model with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-The Company adopted this standard on January 1, 2022.
-There was no impact from the adoption of this standard on the Company's financial statements.
+Recent Accounting Pronouncements - In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses, which replaces the existing incurred loss impairment model with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
+We adopted this standard on January 1, 2022.
+There was no impact from the adoption of this standard on our condensed consolidated financial statements.

-There are no other new accounting pronouncements that are expected to have a material impact on the Company's financial statements.
+There are no other new accounting pronouncements that are expected to have a material impact on our condensed consolidated financial statements.